dziont/myproject/README.md

 test/
 train/

-The output is created in working directory with the name of tidy2.txt
+The output is created in working directory with the name of neat.txt